Quick CV Dropoff

 It’s also important to think of the language that is used in adverts and job descriptions.
 If you’re looking to add Trustees from all walks of life, including younger Trustees, using words like senior/executive/significant experience can be off-putting for some candidates.

-Finally, giving careful consideration to the logistics of board meetings, for example time, location and expenses are also worth reviewing as they could have a big impact on your candidate pool.
+Finally, giving careful consideration to the logistics of board meetings, for example time, location, and expenses are also worth reviewing as they could have a big impact on your candidate pool.

 There are various sorts of biases (and we’ve written on this topic before) but perhaps the most common are:

 The good news is we can take a conscious effort to control these.
 In his book “Thinking, Fast & Slow”, Daniel Kahneman states that 95% of our biases are formed by intuition and instinct.
 These are unconscious, fast, associative and often occur when we’re on auto pilot.
 He also states that the other 5% is our rational thinking, which takes effort, is slow and logical.
 To avoid unconscious bias, we therefore need to slow down and become more aware of our thought process.
-A few suggestions from the training was to:
+A few suggestions from the training were to:

 Finally, a good induction process is crucial to the success of your Trustees.
 Ensure you have a robust process in place so that every Trustee has the chance to succeed.
 You need to engage them, hear their opinions, be willing to learn from them and be inclusive.